The Woodpecker tapestry

 This is a reproduction of the original tapestry incorporating Morris’ own verse:

 I once a King and chief • Now am the tree-bark’s thief • Ever ‘twixt trunk and leaf • Chasing the prey

 The original Woodpecker tapestry is now on display at the William Morris Gallery in London.
 Today, The Woodpecker Tapestry is woven in France in 80% cotton and 20% viscose, and is lined with a rod pocket for easy wallhanging.
 The Woodpecker is also available without the verse.

 The Woodpecker tapestry is available in two sizes.

 To order this William Morris wallhanging: use the drop-down arrow in the top right to select a size (the price will show), then select quantity and click on the button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.